elunna/nerfhack-changelog/README.md

 * shopkeepers and priests are colored yellow (xnh)
 * shopkeepers resist sleep and poison
 * tame spiders will not spin webs
+* telepathic monsters convey a short amount of intrinsic telepathy when eaten.
 * titans can see invisible (FIQ)
 * titans resist death magic (SLASHEM)
 * titans are level 17 (K-Mod)